Skip to content

 podkit sync --quality medium

-podkit sync --audio-quality lossless --lossy-quality high
+podkit sync --audio-quality max

 # Set unified quality, but override audio specifically